pascencio/goutput/README.md

 ## Getting started

+### From sources

-First you must clone this repository and the following command:
+You cant build from sources cloning this repository and runing the following command:

 ```shell
 go build -o gout